TabbyML/tabby/website/docs/references/models-http-api/voyage-ai.md

 # Voyage AI

-[Voyage AI](https://voyage.ai/) is a company that specializes in developing high-performance embedding models, particularly optimized for code understanding and processing tasks.
+[Voyage AI](https://voyage.ai/) is a company that provides a range of embedding models.
+Tabby supports Voyage AI's models for embedding tasks.

 ## Embeddings model